jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     src.person.say_hello(jane)
     # the say_hello function returns
-    'Hi, my name is jane doe and I am 30'
+    'Hello, my name is jane doe and I am 30'

   which raises :ref:`AssertionError<what causes AssertionError?>` since the values for ``age`` are different.